High needs funding (HNF) for schools

 For reapplications where the school feels there have been significant changes to the needs of the child since the last HNF application, they may wish to provide additional evidence as this may affect the funding level provided.

-A criteria and evidence checklist (DOCX, 18.5 KB) is available to assist schools.
+A criteria and evidence checklist is available to assist schools.

-Schools should try to only submit personalised or provision plans that exceed the £6,000 threshold and that includes staffing which reflects the criteria and Best Use of TAs document
+Schools should try to only submit personalised or provision plans that exceed the £6,000 threshold and normal differentiation as would be expected for children with SEND.

-If the school chooses to submit a costed personalised/ provision plan, the local authority will not be able to guarantee that all the costed elements will be funded if parts of the provision are considered quality first teaching or the staffing levels aren’t appropriate for the CYP’s SEN needs.
+If the school chooses to submit a costed personalised/provision plan, the local authority will not be able to guarantee that all the costed elements will be funded if parts of the provision are considered quality first teaching or the staffing levels aren’t appropriate for the CYP’s SEND needs.

 The school’s total number of high needs funded pupils by need type will also be taken into account when considering an application.
 There will be an expectation that schools utilise group work for CYP with similar needs.

-Hourly rates to be used when costing a plan are in keeping with the HNF application (rounded):
+2023-2024 financial year hourly rates to be used when costing a plan are in keeping with the HNF application:

 Costs should be calculated for 38 weeks per year.

-From April 2018, after the actual costs are agreed, a need specific graduated funding response will be applied.
+From April 2018, after the actual costs are calculated, a need specific graduated funding response will be applied.